luciapeterlin/luciapeterlin/README.md

 I consider myself a fast learner who is passionate about technology and new challenges.

-I have knowledge in HTML, CSS, JavaScript, JQuery, React JS, Firebase, Bootstrap, Git / GitHub & WordPress.
+I have knowledge in HTML5, CSS3, JavaScript ES6, React JS, React Native, JQuery, Firebase, Bootstrap, SASS & Git/GitHub.

 📫 Let's talk!